Ayamelum: Communal clashes in Ayamelum LGA

-Long-standing land disputes in Ayamelum have resulted in violence among the Omor-Anaku communities, resulting in residents fleeing from their homes.
-Buildings were burnt, property and vehicles were destroyed, and many people injured by machete.
+Long-standing land disputes in Ayamelum have resulted in violence among the Omor and Anaku communities, resulting in residents fleeing from their homes.
+Buildings were burnt, property and vehicles were destroyed, and many people were injured by machetes.
 The crisis in the two communities is known to center on the ownership of border farmland.
 These boundary disputes have been going on for 100 years.
 Many people have been killed in these clashes over the years.
 The government has set up the Ayamelum Boundary Adjustment and Peace Committee to restore peace and encourage co-existence among those in dispute in the community.